Market

 Bookclosure 28/09/2024 EPS (Rs.)
 0.00 Div Yield (%) 0.00

-We have audited the accompanying Financial Statements of Tricorn Fruit Products Limited ("the
+We have audited the accompanying Financial Statements of Tricom Fruit Products Limited ("the

-Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of
+(including Other Comprehensive Income), the Statement of Changes in Equity, and the Statement of

-significant accounting policies and other explanatory information (hereinafter referred to as " Financial
+significant accounting policies and other explanatory information (hereinafter referred to as "the

 In our opinion and to the best of our information and according to the explanations given to us, the